 - most fermented nutrients, vitamins, and enzymes become easy for your body to assimilate

 All these substances together contribute to the characteristic flavor of sauerkraut.
-The acidity helps to control the growth of spoilage and putrefactive organisms and contributes to a very long shelf life.
+The acidity contributes to a long shelf life.

 - Oxygen has entered the jars and affected the vegetables

-- Too little salt (usually not a main problem if you use a starter culture)
+- Too little salt (usually not a problem if you use a starter culture)